elongton/rolodex/README.md

 # Rolodex

+This app makes storing contacts/organizations and their programs fun by utilizing the great features of Angular5 and Material.
+Users will be able to quickly add a new contact, organization or program and rate them.
+Later, they can search any of these objects using various filters or by creating a query.

 This project allows organizations who run programs to log, assess, search, and filter those programs.
 It is made up of 4 different components:

 ## Drawer